llasram/euler-c/README.md

 # euler-c

-Solutions to various Project Euler problems in C (C99) using only the C standard library and GCC extensions.
+Solutions to various Project Euler problems, in C (C99), using only the C standard library and GCC extensions.

-Each solution is a separate single self-contained C source file building a self-contained executable.
-A Ruby test suite verifies program output versus correct solutions.
+Each solution is expressed as a separate single self-contained C source file building a self-contained executable.
+A Ruby test suite verifies program output versus the accepted solutions.

+## Usage

 Build and test all solutions with:

     make test

+## License

+Copyright © 2016 Marshall Bockrath-Vandegrift

+Distributed under the MIT License.